Line Drawing Guided Progressive Inpainting of Mural Damage

 The loss functions described above are used at different training stages.
 As mentioned above, in the first training phase, we only train the structure reconstruction network.
 The aim of this stage is to generate a basic result from the line drawing and damaged image.
 As a rectified term, the histogram loss performs better with a preliminary result, and the time complexity and space complexity of the algorithm are both high.
-Therefore, under the comprehensive consideration, we don't employ the histogram loss in the first stage.
-In the second training phase, perceptual loss, L1 loss and histogram loss are used together for the two generators.
-Since color correction network focuses on local color adjustment, G2's loss function only calculates the loss in the missing regions .
+Therefore, we do not use the histogram loss in the first stage.
+In the second training phase, perceptual loss, L1 loss, and histogram loss are used together for the two generators.
+Since color correction network focuses on local color adjustment, the loss function of G2 only computes the loss in missing regions.